-To the knowledge of Sagicor, as of the date hereof the directors and executive officers of Sagicor, as a group, beneficially own, directly or indirectly 2,346,561 Common Shares of Sagicor, representing approximately 1.60% of the number of outstanding Common Shares.
+To the knowledge of Sagicor, as of the date hereof the directors and executive officers of Sagicor, as a group, beneficially own, directly or indirectly 2,621,715 Common Shares of Sagicor, representing approximately 1.83% of the number of outstanding Common Shares as at December 31, 2021.
 Note that these figures do not include any Common Shares directly or indirectly owned or controlled by JMMB Group Limited or Alignvest Management Corporation.
 This information is expected to be included in Sagicor's upcoming management information circular.